joostkremers/parsebib/README.md

 If the arguments `entries` and `strings` are present, they should be hash tables with `equal` as the `:test` function.
 They are then used to store the entries and strings, respectively.

-The argument `expand-strings` functions as the same-name argument in `parsebib-collect-strings`, and `inheritance` functions as the same-name argument in `parsebib-collect-bib-entries`, `fields` functions as the same-name argument in `paresbib-collect-bib-entries`.
+The argument `expand-strings` functions as the same-name argument in `parsebib-collect-strings`, and the arguments `inheritance` and `fields` function as the same-name arguments in `parsebib-collect-bib-entries`.

 Note that `parsebib-parse-bib-buffer` only makes one pass through the buffer.
 It is therefore a bit faster than calling all the `parsebib-collect-*` functions above in a row, since that would require making four passes through the buffer.